jeffsani/cf-tunnel-and-access-app/README.md

 <H1>Terraform Scripts to Automate the Deployment of Cloudflare Access for a Private Application</H1>
 <H2>Description</H2>
 This set of terraform files and linux script automates the setup of Cloudflare Zero Trust Access Application, Cloudflare Tunnel, and Tunnel Route.
-The outputs include the public URL to access the application, the tunnel id and the token which you will pass to the linux script that will be used to install a Cloudflare Tunnel instance or replica.
+The outputs include the public URL to access the application, the tunnel id and the tokens which you will pass to the linux script that will be used to install a Cloudflare Tunnel instance or replica.
 An example shell script to use on the target host is also provided.

 <H2>Prerequisites:</H2>
  - You must have an active Cloudflare Zone (domain)
  - Install Terraform (or use Terraform Cloud)
  - Set your Cloudflare API Token/API Key/Email Address as an environment variables

 <H2>Configure Terraform:</H2>
  - Place all .tf files in a new directory.